noris-network/puppetlabs-docker/README.md

   privileged       => false,
   pull_on_start    => false,
-  before_stop      => 'echo "So Long, and Thanks for All the Fish"', before_start     => 'echo "Run this on the host before starting the Docker container"', after            => [ 'container_b', 'mysql' ], depends          => [ 'container_a', 'postgres' ],
+  before_stop      => 'echo "So Long, and Thanks for All the Fish"', after_stop       => 'echo "Ok, so I can now clean your desk"', before_start     => 'echo "Run this on the host before starting the Docker container"', after            => [ 'container_b', 'mysql' ], depends          => [ 'container_a', 'postgres' ],